sabotagebeats/vyper-staking-mix/README.md

 ## Basic Use

-This mix provides a [simple template](contracts/Token.vy) upon which you can build your own token, as well as unit tests providing 100% coverage for core ERC20 functionality.
+This mix provides a [basic staking contract](contracts.Staking.vy) and a [simple token template](contracts/Token.vy) upon which you can build your own staking contracts and tokens.

+Unit tests are in progress - "unit tests providing 100% coverage for core ERC20 functionality."

 To interact with a deployed contract in a local environment, start by opening the console: